Karen Willenbrink-Johnsen

 Karen Willenbrink-Johnsen (born 1960, Cincinnati, Ohio) is an American glass artist and educator.
 She attended Ohio University.
 She went on to work as an assistant to the glass artist William Morris.
+She competed on season 4 of Netflix series Blown Away (TV series).
 She often collaborates with her husband, Jasen Johnsen.

 Willenbrink-Johnsen, along with fellow artists Tom Joyce and Judy Tuwaletstiwa, created the series Trinity/Ashes for the exhibition Living and Dying in the Nuclear Age for the City of Albuquerque.

-She has taught at the Corning Museum of Glass, the Pilchuck Glass School, and held a residency at the Museum of Glass.
+She has taught in 15 countriesas well as the Corning Museum of Glass, the Pilchuck Glass School, and held a residency at the Museum of Glass.

+Artistry

+Willenbrink-Johnson creates glass sculptures inspired by a passion for nature and adventure.
+Layering glass patterns and textures to freeze moments from the natural world in time.